-In the world of fashion and in the textile industry, the tailor is one of the most important and sought-after professional figures because of his ability to bring to life the ideas of the fashion designer through his interpretative ability, his great dexterity, his extreme precision and high technical competence regarding shapes, fabrics and materials (and their related processing), making him a central and essential figure in the fashion industry.
+In the world of fashion and in the textile industry, the tailor is one of the most important and sought-after professional figures because of his ability to bring to life the ideas of the fashion designer through interpretative ability, great dexterity, extreme precision and high technical competence regarding shapes, fabrics, and materials (and their related processing), making him a central and essential figure in the fashion industry.

 He can be defined as a Craftsman of Luxury and can play different roles depending on whether he deals with making tailored High Fashion garments (Première Tailor), prototypes (Prototypist Tailor), samples (Sample Maker), cutting (Cutter) or packaging at industrial level (Industrial Tailor); he is responsible for the packaging of clothing, taking care of the details and making them recognizable.